 It is the acts of treachery that God hates so very much as should men of God in every age.
 With respect to marriage, there were two treacherous acts these godless priests were committing against God.
 The first was entering into unequally yoked marriages with women who were not part of the family of God or said differently “the daughter of a foreign god”.
 The second was to deal treacherously with their Judean wives of whom the passage says, “…you have dealt treacherously, though she is your companion and your wife by covenant” (2:14).
 The priest’s wives were faithful in their companionship, which is to say that they had not put out their husbands, they remained faithful in their marriage covenant, which is to say that they remained pure by not sexually joining themselves to anyone other than their husbands nor were they making themselves unavailable to their husbands in the marriage bed.

 In the 21st century the faithful wives of these treacherous priests would be treated with the same disdain as their godless husbands because they would have the same “D” for divorce hanging over them for the remainder of their lives.
 Although they were living up to their end of their marital covenant they still experienced a divorce because their spouse ended up being a traitor to God and a covenant breaker to them.
 But those who prohibit divorce in every instance label the innocent victims of treacherous spouses as equally treacherous themselves because they have a d-i-v-o-r-c-e on their record.

 I have no delusions, I realize that the permanence view people would decry my argument as slanderous to their actual position, but they are wrong to defend themselves.
 The outcome of their position paints every divorced person equally guilty and shameful, regardless of their guilt or innocence.
 They believe that every man who has suffered a divorce cannot serve as a pastor regardless of his guilt or innocence in the matter.
-This current state of affairs can and must be set right.
+This current state of affairs should and must be set right.